U.S. House Speaker Pelosi's husband 'violently assaulted' -Pelosi statement | Politics

 Paul Pelosi, the husband of House Speaker Nancy Pelosi, was "violently assaulted" after a break-in at the couple's San Francisco home early on Friday, her office said in a statement.
 "The assailant is in custody and the motivation for the attack is under investigation," the statement said.
 "Mr. Pelosi was taken to the hospital, where he is receiving excellent medical care and is expected to make a full recovery."

-The Democratic speaker of the U.S. House of Representatives, who is second in line to the presidency, was not at home at the time of the early morning assault.
+The Democratic speaker of the U.S. House of Representatives, who is second in line to the presidency, was in Washington with her protective detail at the time of the assault, according to the U.S. Capitol Police.
 The circumstances of the attack were unclear, including how the intruder got into the home.

-Prominent Republicans, such as Senate Republican Leader Mitch McConnell, have been targets of vandalism as well.
+In January 2021, her home was vandalized with graffiti saying ""Cancel rent" and "We want everything" painted on the house and a pig's head left in front of the garage, according to media reports.
+In a politically polarized climate, Republican and Democratic lawmakers have reported receiving death threats and other harassment.
+A gunman angered by Trump shot and wounded five Republican members of Congress at a baseball practice in 2017, and Democrat Gabby Giffords was shot in the head at a public appearance in 2011.

 Paul Pelosi, 82, who owns a San Francisco-based real estate and venture capital firm, was convicted of a misdemeanor charge of driving under the influence of alcohol after becoming involved in an auto accident in May.
 He was sentenced to five days in jail in Napa County, California.
-(Additional reporting by Doina Chiacu; Editing by Andy Sullivan, Susan Heavey and Jonathan Oatis)
+(Additional reporting by Doina Chiacu and Gram Slattery; Editing by Susan Heavey and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)